We are Bury St Edmunds Veterinary Centre.

 Veterinary Surgeon, Partner

 Laura is one of your first ports of call at the practice.
 You’ll find her on reception (possibly with a cuppa!) or at the end of the phone.
 She has known Jen since high school days.
-When she’s not working, she will be with her two kids and three cats (definitely with a cuppa!).
-Any time she’s manages to get to herself is spent practicing yoga.
+When she’s not working, she will be with her two kids, two cats and two guinea pigs (definitely with a cuppa!).
+Any time she manages to get to herself is spent practicing yoga.
 Namaste!

 Animal Nursing Assistant

-Ashlea is an ANA, which is an Animal Nursing Assistant.
+Ashlea is an SVN, which is a Student Veterinary Nurse.
 She’s a complete goddess behind the scenes and will be one of the ones giving your pets extra cuddles when they are with us.
 Even the ugly ones….
 Especially the ugly ones.
 They are her favourite.
-Carly has worked with her for the last 2.5 years and Ash is so wonderful she couldn’t leave her behind.
+Carly worked with her for years prior to opening Bury St Edmunds Veterinary Centre and Ash is so wonderful she couldn’t leave her behind.
 Fortunately, Ash is quite tiny, so Carly picked her up, put her in her pocket and rehomed her at BSEVC.
 She has 4 dogs, 2 cats and black and white pony called Benson- most of which have been RSPCA rehomes.
 She seems to attract diabetic animals having had a diabetic dog and now a diabetic cat so there is nothing you can’t ask her about looking after diabetic animals in particular.

 Matt Wright, RVN